Londonderry, New Hampshire

 Londonderry is a town in western Rockingham County, New Hampshire, United States.
 It sits between Manchester and Derry, the largest and fourth-largest communities in the state.
 The population was 25,826 at the 2020 census.
-Londonderry is known for its apple orchards and is home to the headquarters of Stonyfield Farm and part of Manchester-Boston Regional Airport.
+Londonderry is known for its apple orchards and is home to the headquarters of Stonyfield Farm and part of Manchester–Boston Regional Airport.

 The more densely settled portion of town, where 11,645 people lived at the 2020 census, is defined as the Londonderry census-designated place (CDP) and roughly occupies the southeastern and southern parts of town, around New Hampshire Route 102.

 History

 Early history

 Londonderry lies in an area that was first known as "Nutfield" because of the dense woods with nut trees.
 A petition for the town was submitted to the General Court of the Province of New Hampshire on September 23, 1719.
 That petition stated that the petitioners had settled "at Nutfield about the Eleventh of Aprile last"—i.e. April 11, 1719.
 That petition requested "ten miles square" and stated that there were now about seventy families and inhabitants from both Ireland and New England.
-Many of the Scotch-Irish settlers had left their homes in Londonderry in the Province of Ulster in the north of Ireland, and arrived in Boston in 1718 to start a new life without religious wars and persecution.
-On June 21, 1722, the town was chartered and given the name "Londonderry".
+On June 21, 1722, the town was chartered and given the name "Londonderry", after Londonderry in the province of Ulster in the north of Ireland.
 The grant made by Samuel Shute, Governor of the Province of New Hampshire, was for a tract of land described as follows:

 "Beginning on the North East Angle at a Beach Tree marked which is the south East angle of Chester and Running from thence due South on Kingstown Line four miles and an half and from thence on a West Line one mile and three Quarters and from thence South six miles and an half and from thence West north West nine miles and an half, and from thence North Eleven miles and an half from thence north north East Three miles from thence East South East one mile and from thence South South West to the South West Angle of Chester and from thence on an East Line Bounding on Chester Ten miles unto the Beach Tree first mentioned.”